 Spaniards will soon live the longest in the world

-According to a survey conducted by Washington University in 2023, Spain will have the highest life expectancy in the world in 2040 (ahead of Japan).
-In 2066, the country is expected to have as many as 220,000 centenarians!
-There has already been a lot of discussion about the fact that the Spanish average life expectancy is positively affected by its diet consisting of very fresh olive oil (the olive oil we have in Sweden can hardly be compared!) fresh fruits and vegetables, proximity to the sea, and many hours of sunshine
+According to a study conducted by Washington University in 2023, Spain will have the highest life expectancy in the world by 2040 (ahead of Japan).
+By 2066, the country is expected to have a whopping 220,000 centenarians!
+There has been much discussion previously about the Spanish life expectancy being positively influenced by its diet consisting of lots of fresh olive oil (the olive oil we have in Sweden is barely comparable!), fresh fruits and vegetables, proximity to the sea, and many hours of sunshine

 Provinces: